-Carla LeMaster – Director
+Carla LeMaster – Owner/Director, Teacher, Choreographer

 Carla started her training in dance at a very early age, when her mother, Naomi Cunningham, opened up Mason’s first dance studio.
 After many years of focused training, she started teaching in her parent’s school, and continues to this day, nearly four decades later.
 Her excellent staging and choreography has earned for her dancer’s top awards at many national competitions over the years.
 More recently, in 2012, Carla’s original choreography to Step in Time, received the Outstanding Choreography award at the Rising Star National Talent Competition.
 In 2013, Ms. LeMaster’s Lion King received the same award.
 This last season, Carla’s choreography was once again recognized as her Will Roger’s Follies earned the Best Production Award in the VIP Dance Competition.
 While recognizing the importance of teaching dance technique to students, Ms. LeMaster also sees the need to generate a love for dance at the same time.
 Carla currently teaches ballet, pointe, jazz, lyrical, tap, and acro/ tumbling.